snorreks/aniwave-qol-extension/README.md

 ## Features

--   Auto skip intro
--   Auto skip ending
+-   Auto skip intro and ending on AniWave videos.

+## Installation

+You can install the AniWave Quality of Life Extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/meefjliobkgnafkfoogkbnfbpakakppp).

 ## Development